adenant/Intro-to-Urban-Analytics/topics/agenda/PITCHME.md

 ## Agenda

-- Part I: Introducation to Urban Analytics (UA)
+- Part I: Introduction to Urban Analytics (UA)
-- Part II: Introducation to R for UA
+- Part II: Introduction to R for UA
-- Part III: Introducation to Machine Learning for UA
+- Part III: Introduction to Machine Learning for UA
 - Part IV: Biases in Data and Computational Algorithms for UA